Common Neck and Back Injuries from Car Accidents

 Neck and back injuries are amongst the most common injury types that result from a car accident.
-A neck injury or a back injury can become a persistent and constant pain that severely restricts your movements and interferes with daily activities.
+Neck injuries or a back injuries from car accidents can become a persistent and constant pain that severely restricts your movements and interferes with daily activities.
 Sometimes, multiple surgeries are required to resolve the injuries and bring relief from pain

 The neck consists of seven vertebrae, each being cushioned from the other by discs that prevent these vertebra from rubbing against one another.
 The spine carries the spinal cord, which does the work of transferring nerve signals from the brain to different parts of the body.
 An injury to the back or the neck can potentially damage nerves.